-Capping a process more than a decade in the making, Woodlands Conservancy has acquired 190 acres of bottomland hardwood wetlands in Lower Coast Algiers to preserve it from development and to protect the habitat for migratory birds and other wildlife.
+With the properties it manages standing between the open waters of the Gulf of Mexico and the city of New Orleans, Woodlands Conservancy has acquired 190 acres of bottomland hardwood wetlands in Lower Coast Algiers to preserve it from development and to protect the habitat for migratory birds and other wildlife.

 Conservancy leaders said it took 12 years to complete the transaction during the announcement Friday on the property outside English Turn.